mg0x7BE/mg0x7BE/README.md

 ###

 <p align="left">That’s probably enough for starters.
-If you’re curious and want to know more, hit up my homepage or stalk me on social media.<br><br>Oh, and here’s the kicker – I've got some pretty out-there opinions that don't jive with what 99% of folks call "normal".
-So, if you’re gonna get your knickers in a twist over someone with controversial views, maybe steer clear of my social profiles.</p>
+If you’re curious and want to know more, hit up my homepage or stalk me on social media.</p>

 ###